 Introduction

-This proposal is a revision of S4aA230089, which was initially presented in sa4#124 post-meeting.
+This proposal is a revision of S4-231323, which was initially presented in sa4#125 meeting.
 It has been adjusted based on feedback received during the meeting, aligned with the existing content in the TR26.933, and includes a difference between binaural and stereo audio.

 Discussion

-The following content is proposed for include in the starting of Chapter 6-Acoustic Design of TR 26.933, and the previous clause 6.1 Stereo microphone configurations will be clause 6.1.4 Stereo microphone configurations.
+The following content is proposed for include in the starting of Chapter 6-Acoustic Design of TR 26.933, and the previous clause 6.1 Stereo microphone configurations will be clause 6.1.4 Stereo microphone configurations and other related sections will be adjusted correspondingly.

+Stereo capture

 Principle of stereo signal representation